Pythonian/fakernaija/docs/source/index.rst

 --------

 - Generate culturally accurate Nigerian data — no more `Oyinbo` names that don't gel!
-- Quickly generate data from the terminal with our CLI commands, because time na money!
+- Quickly generate data from your favourite terminal with our CLI commands.
-- Export generated data to various formats like JSON, CSV, and plain text.
+- Export your generated data to various formats like JSON, CSV, and plain text.

 Installation
 ------------

 **Fakernaija** requires **Python 3.10** or higher.
-Installation is easy-peasy with `pip`, ensuring you get the latest stable release of the library.
+Installation is easy-peasy with `pip` and this ensures you always get the latest stable release of the library.

 .. code-block:: bash